Laura-ElenaComanac/Java-Projects/TouristAttractions - Spring and Thrift/Thrift/README.md

-# Tourist Attractions - Thrift
+# Tourist Attractions - Thrift for Java server and C# Client